Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/AddingAnalyzers.md

 ## How to add the analyzers to SDK-style projects from NuGet

-The recommended approach for SDK-style projects is adding .NET Analyzers as a submodule as explained above due to the increased control you have over configuration.
-However, if you aren't using Git, dislike submodules or prefer NuGet, you can also use the [NuGet package](https://www.nuget.org/packages/Lombiq.Analyzers/) to install it for just one project.
-Once you add the package to your project, all analyzers will be applied.
+If you don't want to stay on the cutting-edge version, nor do you intend to contribute to Lombiq .NET Analyzers, you can use one of the NuGet packages.
+Install the package suitable for your project, as selected above.
 Check for the latest version number [on NuGet](https://www.nuget.org/packages/Lombiq.Analyzers/).

 ```csproj
     <PackageReference Include="Lombiq.Analyzers" Version="<latest version>">